Create and edit a transcoding profile in Rich Media CMS

 Assign a transcoding profile to a bulk upload

-To assign a transcoding profile other than the default profile to a bulk upload
+You can assign a transcoding profile other than the default profile when performing a bulk upload.

 Was this article helpful?